TOP

 7.)
 What

-about passports? guests must have a valid passport to board ship.
-No exceptions.
+about passports?
+Visas?
+Who cannot cruise with the ?
+Guests must have a valid passport to travel with the club.
 This

-policy applies even if sailing only to Mexico,
+policy applies even when cruising only to Alaska, Hawaii, Mexico or Canada.

-Whenever any ship is 12 miles off shore from the United States it is considered to be in International
+Whenever a ship is 12 miles off shore from the continental United States it is in international

 waters.
-Thus, a valid passport is required by U.S. Customs
+Therefore, a valid passport is required by the U.S. Immigration and Naturalization Service (INS)

 who travels with an INS Green